 A motion (a proposal to do something) is the way business is conducted by a deliberative group.
 Generally, in order to make a motion, a voting member of the deliberative group needs to first be recognized as having the floor from the mayor or chairperson.
 The motion can be made by saying "I move that ".
-A second is required and then a roll call vote can be taken.
-Typically and not exactly in perfect form with Robert's Rules, it is historical practice for the council and its boards and commissions to first have a discussion before a motion is made, not after the motion is made or after a second.
+A second is required and then the vote can be taken.
+Typically, it is historical practice for the council and its boards and commissions to first have a discussion before a motion is made, not after the motion is made or after a second.
 Motions fail if they do not receive a second or if they do not have a majority count after the vote.

 Elected officials and appointed members cannot abstain from voting unless they declare a conflict of interest.

 A failure or refusal to vote shall count as a "yes" vote and in the case of a tie vote, a proposed measure shall be considered defeated.